kairosity/mp3-snapathon/README.md

 ## Form Behaviour

-There seems to be some misfiring on the Materialize forms.
+There seems to be some misfiring on the Materialize forms. *Sometimes* the label overlaps the input.
 The behaviour is very unpredictable, occurs once in maybe 20 uses of a form, and it's hard to pinpoint exactly what's causing it.
 My best guess would be that it has something to do with the CSP, and not allowing inline styles.
 It may be having a strange interaction with the Materialize code.
 However, as it is not an application breaking error, and as the CSP is an important security feature for a data-centric application, I am happy to leave it for the time being.

+## Email Errors

+In order to integrate gmail to receive mail from the application, I had to lower all of Gmail's security preferences, and it would seem that every now and then gmail decides that this is not ok, and rejects the access.
+This is a common issue that developers have found and it only applies sometimes.
+I have written a specific custom error code to tell users to try again later, if it does occur.

 <br>